5. When All Else Fails

 Consider Legal Action

 Most of the time, legal action isn’t a viable option, especially with international cases.
-The cost of litigating is simply too great to justify the value of the work stolen or the amount of damages one can hope to claim.
+The cost of litigating is simply too great to justify the amount of damages one can hope to claim.

 However, if you have a lawyer friend who will let you use his letterhead, you will often get a better response by repeating your requests in that format.
 Any kind of letterhead from a law firm is definitely an attention-grabber and lets the people involved know that you are much more serious.